 Before moving on to the central part, let’s get a brief overview of all the projection technology;

-From 35mm film projection, slide show to LCD and Laser, digital projection has come a long way, especially for the projector.
+From 35mm film projection to slide show to LCD and Laser, digital projection has come a long way, especially for the projector.
 Currently, LCD, DLP, LCoS, LED, DLP, and Laser is the leading projection technologies that are available to consumers.
-LCD and DLP are the most popular choices when it comes to getting an all-round projection technology.
+LCD and DLP are the most popular choices when it comes to getting an all-around projection technology.
 LCD stands for liquid crystal display, and it utilizes a large set of panels for image production.

 On the other hand, DLP stands for digital light process and comprises chips with various moving parts.
 LED is a mixed projection technology that either uses DLP or LCD technology with an LED light source to produce images.
 LCoS is a high-end projection technology that acts as a hybrid of DLP and LCD and uses liquid crystal chips with mirror backing.
 The laser is the latest entry in the market that uses solid-state lasers to produce light sources and great images.